siddharth201/MyNotes/SwiftUI/EquatableProtocol.md

 ## Explain Equatable protocol with small example in swift

-> "In Swift, Equatable is a standard library protocol that allows instances of a type to be compared for value equality using the == operator.
+> Definition: "In Swift, `Equatable` is a standard library protocol that allows instances of a type to be compared for value equality using the == operator.
 Conforming to it tells the compiler exactly what constitutes two objects being 'the same,' which inherently unlocks powerful collection methods like .contains() and .firstIndex(of:)."

 Understanding the `Equatable` protocol is a huge step in mastering Swift.
 It is one of the most common and essential protocols you will use.